Oregon Coast Aquarium: Passages of the Deep

 The largest exhibit is "Passages of the Deep", in Keiko's former tank, it features walk-through acrylic tubes surrounded by deep water marine animals such as sharks, rays, and rockfish.

-Passages of the Deep was created in Keiko's former home, and has three sections.
+The exhibit has three sections.
 Orford Reef contains mostly rockfish and other smaller Pacific-Northwest fish.
 Halibut Flats contains halibut, ling cod, a small ray, and other large fish, and includes a mock sunken ship.
-Open Sea is the last section in the tunnel, and holds many species of sharks including seven gill sharks, as well as rays, mackerel, anchovies and salmon.
+Open Sea is the last section in the tunnel, and holds many species of sharks including seven gill sharks, as well as bat rays, mackerel, anchovies and salmon.

 Seabird Aviary

 The aviary at Oregon Coast Aquarium exhibits sea and shore birds.
 Those on display include the seabirds tufted puffin, common murre, rhinoceros auklet, pigeon guillemot, and the shore bird black oystercatcher.
 The seabird aviary includes two large pools and rocky cliffs.

 Nature Play Area

 The aquarium's nature play area offers an interactive exhibit for kids which features models of logs (in reference to the area's history in timber), a replica eagle's nest, and a slide designed to look like a river chute.